HaxeFoundation/HaxeManual/output/HaxeManual/website/type-system-module-sub-types.md

     static function main() {
         var subtype1 = new a.A.B();

-        // these are also valid, but require import a.A : var subtype2 = new B();
+        // these are also valid, but require import a.A or import a.A.B :
+        var subtype2 = new B();
         var subtype3 = new a.B();
     }